A lot or a little?

-Parents need to know that Maurene Goo's Somewhere Only We Know is a charming Roman Holiday-type of love story about Lucky, a famous Korean America K-pop star, and Jack, a Korean American tabloid photographer, who fall in love after spending a day together in Hong Kong.
+Parents need to know that Maurene Goo's Somewhere Only We Know is a charming Roman Holiday-type of love story about Lucky, a famous Korean American K-pop star, and Jack, a Korean American tabloid photographer, who fall in love after spending a day together in Hong Kong.
 Readers will learn about K-pop, Korean words, and Hong Kong as well as the importance of communication and courage.
 The book also mentions some of the dark sides of K-pop stardom, such as unhealthy eating habits and eyelid surgery to appeal to Western beauty standards.
 Jack thinks that Lucky is drunk when she's actually on sleeping pills and anxiety medication.
 Pop culture mentions include The Later Tonight Show, Little Women, In-N-Out Burger, Netflix, Cardi B, Mariah Carey, Soundgarden, One Direction, and more.
-Strong language and insults include variations of "freaking," "crap," "hell," "ass," "s--t."
+Strong language and insults include variations of "freaking," "crap," "hell," "ass," and "s--t."

 What's the story?

 SOMEWHERE ONLY WE KNOW tells the story of Lucky, a famous Korean American K-pop star who's just finished the last concert of her Asian tour and is about to make her American debut on The Later Tonight Show.
 Lucky knows how much this performance means to her label and how big this is for her career, but all she really can think about is finding a cheeseburger.
 Instead of falling asleep after taking her sleeping pills and anxiety medication, Lucky ventures onto the streets of Hong Kong without her manager or bodyguard knowing.
-Thankfully she runs into Jack, a handsome Korean American and aspiring photographer, who takes care of her that night -- without realizing she's a celebrity -- and gives her a tour of Hong Kong the next day.
+Thankfully, she runs into Jack, a handsome Korean American and aspiring photographer, who takes care of her that night -- without realizing she's a celebrity -- and gives her a tour of Hong Kong the next day.
 Lucky and Jack find themselves falling for each other as they visit various attractions and eat many delicious dishes around Hong Kong.
-But Lucky doesn't know that Jack's been secretly taking photos of her during their adventure for a popular tabloid magazine in the hopes of helping him start his career.
-Will their budding romance survive after Lucky finds out about Jack’s secret?
+But Lucky doesn't know that Jack's been secretly taking photos of her during their adventure for a popular tabloid magazine in the hopes it will help him start his career.
+Will their budding romance survive after Lucky finds out about Jack's secret?

 Is it any good?